packnback/site/packnback.github.io/content/blog/programming_languages.md

 Java is pretty damn solid, I have also burned myself out on it.
 Languages for the JVM I can tolerate better like clojure however have greatly reduced performance and sit at a far lower bus factor.
-The interesting thing is they leverage JVM popularity to increase their own appeal.

 Someone once described Java classes and code layout like shrink wrapping individual grains of rice (but at least there is probably a 'Factory' or IDE to do it for you).